asim/emque/README.md

 ## Architecture

 - MQ servers are standalone servers with in-memory queues and provide a HTTP API
-- MQ clients cluster MQ servers by publish/subscribing to all servers
+- MQ clients shard or cluster MQ servers by publish/subscribing to one or all servers
 - MQ proxies use the go client to cluster MQ servers and provide a unified HTTP API

 Because of this simplistic architecture, proxies and servers can be chained to build message pipelines.